xonixx/makesure/README.md

 You can take a look at an example from a real project here TODO.

+For more technical consideration regarding this feature see [parameterized_goals.md](docs/parameterized_goals.md).

 ### @doc

 Only valid: inside `@goal`.